ChimentiMatt/Linguist_Assist/README.md

 ###### The 1st-grade through 9th-grade spelling lists were grabbed from educational resources.
 I then wrote a simple python program to parse the data (the words) I got online, putting each word into lists of strings.

-#### Have fun and let me know if you find any bugs, like my work or have feed back http://www.matthewchim.com/, chimcode@gmail.com
+#### Have fun and let me know if you find any bugs, like my work, or have feed back http://www.matthewchim.com/, chimcode@gmail.com